- West door & Font

-Look at the stone pillar in the choir stalls; on the west side of the pillar (facing away from the organ) there is an engraving of a mediæval knight in armour.
+Look at the stone pillar in the choir stalls; on the side of the pillar there is an engraving of a medieval knight in armour.
 This is John Raven (died 1385), the squire to Edward the Black Prince (1330-1376), eldest son of King Edward III and father of King Richard II, whose chief residence was at Berkhamsted Castle.
 This is typical of late medieval memorials, showing the deceased in prayer wearing full battle armour with a lion at his feet.
 A local road in Bekhamsted, Raven's Lane, is named after John Raven.

 The Smith-Dorrien Monument is an outstanding piece of neoclassical monumental sculpture depicting a kneeling female figure in mourning.
 It commemorates members of the Smith and Smith-Dorrien families, both prominent in Berkhamsted.